-Students are required to write a research paper of 12-14 pages double-spaced in length, using 12-point font.
-This paper will be due at the beginning of class on March 06, 2014.
+Students are required to write a research paper of 12-14 pages (double-spaced in length, using 12-point font), which examines some aspect of the political economy of North America covered in the class material.
+This paper will be due at the beginning of class on March 31, 2015.
 Papers that are not submitted at the beginning of class on this date are subject to an automatic penalty of 10% per week.
-Students are expected to write an argumentative essay, which examines some aspect of international human rights covered in the class material.
-Students will be expected to make use of academic books and refereed journal articles to build up and support their arguments.
-The use of Internet sites is strongly discouraged.